WimbledonLabs/bugeye/README.md

 # bugeye
 Convert an image into a grid of solid hexagons.
 The grid can be arbitrarily scaled, rotated and shifted.
+I created this because I wanted a fairly particular look for my desktop background.

 Depends on the [https://python-pillow.org/](Python Imaging Library)

 ## Output
 ### Original